Start of main content

 If you have been referred to our service, but have not yet been seen, please contact your GP should anything change.

-Additionally, we are aware there is a current shortage of supply for ADHD medication.
+We are aware there can be shortages in supply for ADHD medication.
 We are working with the national guidance to limit the impact this has on your care, and so may be given different brands to usual or a combination of doses to meet your prescribed amount.
 Please note this is out with our control.

 Other supports available that you can access yourself